 The 10 Best Movies of 2020

 By all accounts, 2020 didn’t prove to be a great year for movies — or for that matter anyone.
 The movie theaters remained shut down for most of the year, forcing studios to release their movies on streaming services.
-Most viewers weren’t complaining, after all, they got to see the latest films from the comforts of their homes.
-That begs the question then: will this trend of releasing big-budget films online continue or will theaters come back once this pandemic is over.
-For someone like me, who loves the movie theater experience, it would really be sad to witness the death of movie theaters, if that’s the direction we are moving towards.
+Most viewers weren’t complaining; after all, they got to see the latest films from the comforts of their homes.
+That begs the question then: will this trend of releasing big-budget films online continue, or will theaters come back once this pandemic is over?
+For someone like me, who loves the movie theater experience, it would really be sad to witness the death of movie theaters if that’s the direction we are moving towards.

 To be honest, preparing this list of best films of the year wasn’t as difficult as other years.
 There were only a handful of films that I liked this year.
-Though, the stories put on the screen were as varied and as diverse as any other year.
+However, the stories put on the screen were as varied and diverse as any other year.
 From mind-bending sci-fi to historical drama to intellectual horror, 2020 had something for everyone.
 I hope filmmakers continue to push their creative boundaries and keep us not just entertained with their stories but also fascinated by them.
-With that said, here’s my list of best movies of 2020.
+With that said, here’s my list of the best movies of 2020.

 10. The Way Back